With only days to go, voters in South Tyneside are encouraged to make sure they are ready to cast their votes on Election Day.

 - Polling cards have been sent to the addresses of registered voters.
 The cards give details of the location of their polling station.
 Voters can only vote at the polling station on their own poll card;

 - Plan when to cast your vote and leave plenty of time before the 10pm deadline.
-Those who arrive at their polling station after 10pm will miss their chance to take part.
+COVID-19 safety measures could mean there will be queues at the polling stations.
+If you are in the queue at 10pm you will still be able to vote, however those who arrive at their polling station after 10pm will miss their chance to take part.

-- Those who have not had time to post it before polling day, can take it to any polling station in South Tyneside and hand it in.
-Postal votes that arrive after 10pm on 18 July will not be counted.
+- Those who have not had time to post it before polling day, can hand it in at any polling station in South Tyneside.
+Postal votes that arrive after 10pm on 6 May will not be counted.

 - If you have appointed a proxy, then they need to make sure they are able to vote at your polling station on your behalf;

-- If you suddenly become unable to vote in person, due to a medical emergency or because your occupation, service or employment means you cannot go to the polling station, and you only become aware of that fact after the deadline, then you may be entitled to appoint an emergency proxy;
+- If you suddenly become unable to vote in person, due to a medical emergency (including having to self-isolate due to COVID-19) or because your occupation, service or employment means you cannot go to the polling station, and you only become aware of that fact after the deadline, then you may be entitled to appoint an emergency proxy;

 - You can apply for an emergency proxy up until 5pm on polling day.
 Contact South Tyneside Council's Elections Team direct about this, on (0191) 424 7230.

 - You can take the poll card with you to show polling station staff when you arrive.
 They will still ask for you to confirm your name and address.
+The staff will not take your card from you.
+Please take it home and dispose of it securely.
 If you don't have your poll card with you, just tell the polling station staff your name and your address and they can check whether you are on the electoral register.

 - Social media is a great way to let your friends and family know you have voted and to encourage them to do the same.
-So use Twitter, Facebook and any other social media accounts you have to get the message out there;
+Use Twitter, Facebook and any other social media accounts to help get the message out there;

 - Remember, pictures of you before you go into or after you leave the polling station are great to use on social media posts but don't take a picture of yourself inside the polling station as if you post this it could be a breach of the law.